ctrltz/meegsim/docs/user_guide/advanced/customization.rst

 In addition, we provide minimal examples of custom functions for each case.

 .. note::
-    When adding sources, we always try to execute the provided functions with 0 as ``random_state`` to making the debugging a bit easier.
+    When adding sources, we always call the provided functions with 0 as ``random_state`` to making the debugging a bit easier in case errors occur.

 Location
 ========